Jump directly to:

 Rodin is a Eclipse-based tool to develop Event B projects.
 It

-includes an editor for all the components of an Event B project,
+includes an editor for all the components of an Event B project, which

-them.
-It has a lot of plugins
+has a lot of plugins

 from Rodin) which provides